Submit support requests and browse self-service resources.

 Moving to the cloud isn’t the end of your cloud journey.
 In fact, many enterprises wind up considering adopting a multicloud or hybrid cloud approach as their cloud deployment matures.

 Are you considering multicloud vs. hybrid cloud?
-What’s the best approach to reconcile cloud and your API management strategy?
+What’s the best approach to reconcile cloud and your API strategy?
 How can they add value to each other?

 The difference between multicloud and hybrid cloud is that multicloud refers to multiple cloud providers, while hybrid cloud refers to a combination of public and private clouds.